 - C

-- The GNU Compiler Collection (GCC) converts C code into assembly specific to our CPU architecture like x86_64, amd64, arm64.
+- The GNU Compiler Collection (GCC) converts C code into the assembly specific to our CPU architecture like x86_64, amd64, or arm64.

-- The assembler compiles assembly into binary, also called object file.
+- The assembler compiles the assembly into a group of binaries, also called object files.

-- The linker combines object files and libraries into the final binary.
+- The linker combines the object files and libraries into the final binary.

 - Assembly